Democrats line up behind Kamala Harris after Biden drops reelection bid

 "We've lived through many ups and downs, but nothing has made us more worried for our country than the threat posed by a second Trump term.
 He has promised to be a dictator on day one, and the recent ruling by his servile Supreme Court will only embolden him to further shred the Constitution," their statement continued.
 "Now is the time to support Kamala Harris and fight with everything we've got to elect her.
 America's future depends on it."

-Sen. Elizabeth Warren, a Massachusetts Democrat who led a presidential campaign of her own in 2020, also issued a statement backing Harris as the party's potential nominee this year.
+Sen. Elizabeth Warren, a Massachusetts Democrat who ran a presidential campaign of her own in 2020, also issued a statement backing Harris as the party's potential nominee this year.

 "I endorse Kamala Harris for President," Warren's statement read.
 "She is a proven fighter who has been a national leader in safeguarding consumers and protecting access to abortion.
 As a former prosecutor, she can press a forceful case against allowing Donald Trump to regain the White House.
 We have many talented people in our party, but Vice President Harris is the person who was chosen by the voters to succeed Joe Biden if needed.
 She can unite our party, take on Donald Trump, and win in November."

-Mr. Biden's decision to end his campaign followed weeks of turmoil within the Democratic Party over whether he would be able to serve another term, since his disastrous performance at the presidential debate in June opposite his Republican rival, former President Donald Trump, called into question his fitness to lead.
-He endorsed Harris shortly after issuing a statement on Sunday afternoon that confirmed, despite previous pushback from Mr. Biden's campaign team against public calls for him to step aside, that he is no longer pursuing reelection.
+Mr. Biden's decision to end his campaign followed weeks of turmoil within the Democratic Party over whether he would be able to win reelection and serve another term, since his disastrous performance at the presidential debate in June opposite his Republican rival, former President Donald Trump.

+Rep. Jim Clyburn of South Carolina, a close Biden ally, wrote, "I echo the good judgment he demonstrated in selecting Vice President Harris to lead this nation alongside him, and I am proud to follow his lead in support of her candidacy to succeed him as the Democratic Party's 2024 nominee for President."

+Sen. Patty Murray of Washington and Sen. Amy Klobuchar of Minnesota have also endorsed Harris.

-The political arm of the Congressional Black Caucus, CBCPAC, also has come out in support of Harris, as well as the head of the Congressional Hispanic Caucus, Rep. Nanette Barragán of California.
+The political arm of the Congressional Black Caucus, CBCPAC, came out in support of Harris, as did as the head of the Congressional Hispanic Caucus, Rep. Nanette Barragán of California.

 "The Congressional Black Caucus PAC joins President Biden in fully supporting Kamala Harris as our party's nominee," said CBCPAC chairman Rep. Gregory Meeks and caucus chairman Rep. Steven Horsford in a statement.
 "She has been instrumental in delivering the accomplishments of the last 3.5 years and has led on lowering maternal mortality rates, protecting reproductive freedoms, and ensuring economic opportunities for all.
 She will do an excellent job as president of the United States."